IS Varanasi Really A Centre for YOGA?

 Tradition tells us that the roots of yoga begin with Shiva, the first Yogi, who also happens to be the founder of the 5,000+ year old city of Banaras.
 Shiva's city, which is alternately called Varanasi or Kashi in oral tradition and text, is considered the most holy city of India.
 It is a city considered to be located in the centre of the universe and where Shiva would sit in meditation when not in the Himalaya.
 It is hidden on the tip of his trident outside of space and time and has been a sought after location for saints and yogis from Vedic times to present day.
-Banaras is the centre of the universe where Shiva first appears by bursting through the earth as a fiery post of light and it is here where Shiva lights his dhuni, consecrated fire, and sits in meditation at the cremation ground of Manikarnika.
+Banaras is where Shiva first appears by bursting through the earth as a fiery post of light and it is here where Shiva lights his dhuni, consecrated fire, and sits in meditation at the cremation ground of Manikarnika.
 All yoga lineages flow from Shiva's ritual actions & sacred space in Banaras.

-The serpant Ananta is curled around Shiva's neck, symbolically representing his conquering of ego, and Patanjali is said to be his incarnation.
+The serpent Ananta is curled around Shiva's neck, symbolically representing his conquering of ego, and Patanjali is said to be his incarnation.
 Patanjali, who also has a sacred site in Varanasi, is honoured in one of the famous slokas chanted by yogi's around the world.

 yogena cittasya, padena vācām, malam sarīrasya ca vaidyakena yo'pā karotam, pravaram munīnām, patañjalim prāñjalir, ānato'smi